chinmay0703/Agentic-Financial-Query-Resolver/README.md

 ### Interact with Your Financial Data:
 1. **Upload Your CSV File:** Add a file containing your financial data.
 2. **Ask Queries:** Examples include:
-   - "What is the total income?"
+   - "What is the trend in electricity cost per unit produced over the last three years?"
-   - "How much did I spend on groceries last month?"
-   - "Generate a chart comparing income and expenses."
+   - "Generate a chart comparing total gross profit percentage change from 2022 to 2025."
 3. **Visualize Data:** View insights through graphs and charts.

 ---